+A year can seem like a chapter in a story of your life.
 Work can often feel busy and consuming.
-Coming out of COVID and another year of Zoom calls, I was sure there was more to life.
-Looking through my journals, pictures, and calendar from the year inspired a huge sense of gratitude for the life I have.
-Here are the best of 2022 (with links in...
+We all walked through years of the COVID pandemic, and another year of Zoom calls; I was sure there was more to this chapter in my life.
+Looking through my journals, pictures, and calendar from...
 Continue Reading →

 how questions can change our relationships